-The world is becoming more African
+The World Is Becoming More African

 Floods, droughts and storms have battered African countries.
 Concern about climate change is shaping plans for the future and stoking worries about its impact.

+But experts say these demographic predictions are reliable and that an epochal shift is underway.
+The forecasts for 2050 are sound because most of the women who will have children in the next few decades have already been born.
+Barring an unforeseeable upset, the momentum is unstoppable.

+“It’s the mother of all megatrends,” said Carlos Lopes, an economist from Guinea-Bissau who formerly headed the U.N.
+Economic Commission for Africa.

-The economic rise of China and India were the first great shocks of this century.
+Many others agree.
+The economic rise of China and India were the first great shocks of this century, they say.
 Africa’s youthful tide will most likely drive the next seismic shift.

 Its first tremors are already being felt, and nowhere more than in global culture.